anilsathyan7/Portrait-Segmentation/README.md

 Here is the **link** to the portrait segmentation **webapp**: [CVTRICKS](https://cvtricks.000webhostapp.com/)

+If you want to run it **locally**, start a local server using python SimpleHTTPServer.Initially configure the **hostname, port and CORS permissions** and then run it using your browser.

 **NB:** The application is **computaionally intensive** and resource heavy.

 ## Key Insights and Drawbacks